expresspigeon/blog/src/content/posts/2014/avoid-spam-filters.md

 ## Tactic \#11: Be consistent with send frequency.

-If you don't send
+If you don&apos;t send
 emails for long periods of time, and suddenly send, subscribers may forget about you and mark the email as spam.
-If you're sending too often, subscribers may get irritated and ignore you completely.
+If you&apos;re sending too often, subscribers may get irritated and ignore you completely.
 Finding the right frequency for your email program requires testing, but consistency is key.
 Once subscribers know how often you send, they